 Field Hockey has two squads, Varsity and Junior Varsity.
 There is a no-cut policy.
 Practice/games occur Monday through Friday, with occasional Saturdays, until November 15th.

-Football (Boys -- Fall) Coach: Brian Sherman Link to Football page in Athletics
+Football (Boys -- Fall) Coach: Willie Roberts Link to Football page in Athletics

 Try-outs and practice are held during the first week of August.
 There are three levels: C- team, JV and varsity.
 There are no special requirements, but being involved in the summer weight program is a must.
 There are also several camps provided throughout the summer months.
 Visit CMSD Athletics homepage for more information and calendars.

 Golf (Boys -- Fall) Coach: Bill Paulson Link to Boys Golf page in Athletics